 Was I raped?

-This may seem like an odd question, but it’s common to feel confused as to whether you were raped or not – most likely because you knew your rapist.
-He may be a friend, an ex-partner, a colleague, or even your current boyfriend – rape is rarely something that a stranger does to you.
+‘Was I raped?’ might seem like an odd question, but it’s common to feel confused as to whether you were raped or not – most likely because you knew your rapist.
+They may be a friend, an ex-partner, a colleague, or even your current partner – rape is rarely something that a stranger does to you.
 In fact, 90% of rape victims knew their attacker previously; it’s important to know this so you understand you’re not alone.

 Don’t think that just because you know them means you won’t be believed.
 It doesn’t matter how well you know them, or what they’ve said to you, if you didn’t consent – it was rape.
 Read our article on busting rape myths to find out more.